calebschoepp/caleb-www/content/blog/2022-halfway-check-in.md

 > I tend to overthink (understatement of the year) so I should definitely be writing more.
 In the first year of this blog I managed to write eight posts.
 I chalk it up to a productive spurt in the early COVID lockdowns.
 In 2021 I only managed to write five.
 I think it'd be a big win if I wrote ten or more posts in 2022.
 Writing has compounding benefits so I want to start the compounding sooner than later.

 Having already written 11 posts (including this one) my expectations have been far exceeded.
 I have also started a meager email list that should hopefully grow over time.
 The wide range of topics that I've written about has helped to keep me interested in writing.
-I also had one of my posts garner some interest on [Hacker News](https://news.ycombinator.com/item?id=31007350) for the first time which was fun.
+I also have had some success with Hacker News.
+One post garnered [minor interest](https://news.ycombinator.com/item?id=31007350) and another made it to the [2nd spot](https://news.ycombinator.com/item?id=32335165) on the home page.
+This felt great!

 {{< begin_task_list >}}